Abdusshh/newsletter-app-workflow/blog/blog.md

 ## Conclusion

-We've successfully built a custom newsletter application using Next.js, Upstash Workflow, and Upstash Redis.
-This setup allows users to subscribe and unsubscribe, and handles email scheduling based on user preferences—all without worrying about serverless function timeouts.
+And there you have it!
+We've built a simple newsletter app without worrying about serverless function timeouts.

-You can find the complete source code on [GitHub](https://github.com/Abdusshh/newsletter-app-workflow).
-Also, feel free to check out the live demo [here](https://newsletter-app-workflow.vercel.app/).
+You can find the complete source code for this project on [GitHub](https://github.com/Abdusshh/newsletter-app-workflow) and you can check out the live demo [here](https://newsletter-app-workflow.vercel.app/).

-For more information on Upstash Workflow, you can check out the [Upstash Documentation](https://upstash.com/docs/qstash/workflow/getstarted).
+For more information on Upstash Workflow, you can refer to the [Upstash Documentation](https://upstash.com/docs/qstash/workflow/getstarted).

-If you have any questions or need help, feel free to reach out to us on [Discord](https://upstash.com/discord).
-Also, check out the [Upstash Blog](https://upstash.com/blog) for more tutorials and use cases.
+If you have any questions, feel free to reach out to us on [Discord](https://upstash.com/discord).
+Also, don't forget to explore the [Upstash Blog](https://upstash.com/blog) for more tutorials and use cases.